-Assessment: The student will enrol in year one thesis units to the value of 36 and the points.
-Throughout, the student will demonstrate substantial progress towards completion of the year one thesis through formal meetings with their academic supervisors, who will provide formative feedback.
-On completion, the Year 1 thesis will be examined by a single examiner internal to VU.
-In cases where a student achieves a 70% average across the Coursework units but a grade of 40 - 69% in the thesis, the thesis will be referred to a second examiner and the average of the grades from both examiners will be the final grade.
-The examination process will be overseen by the College.
+Assessment: The student will enrol in Year One Thesis units to the total value of 36 credit points.
+Throughout the Year 1 program, the student will demonstrate substantial progress towards completion of the Year One Thesis through formal meetings with their academic supervisor, who will provide formative feedback.
+On completion (the submission of UGR7902), the Year One Thesis will be examined by a single examiner internal to VU.
+In cases where a student achieves a 70% minimum average across the Coursework units but a grade of either 45-49% or 65-69% in the thesis, the student will be given an opportunity to revise and resubmit, with maximum final grades being no more than 50% or 70% respectively.
+The examination process will be overseen by ORTQI.
 Thesis, Year one thesis, 100%.
 Total word equivalence for the 36 point year one thesis is 12,000-15,000 words.